discodavey/Front-end-Practices/README.md

 This is my repository for what I use for my Front End Development Standards.

-If you disagree then please feel free to let me know.
+If you have an opinion on these then please feel free to let me know.

 ###Sections